 Where to Fish

-You can stand idly on the river bank, wade deep into the fast flowing river or lake by the stream mouth, or you can fish atop the lake; trolling from your boat or perched amidst a float tube, pontoon boat or kayak.
+You can stand idly on the river bank, wade into the river or lake, or you can fish atop the lake; trolling from your boat or perched in a float tube, pontoon boat or kayak.